 Now we can work to design more intuitive graph visualizations which start with a small amount of relevant data, such as an interesting cluster of nodes or a specific question that needs to be answered.
 This is a recognized analysis technique: focus on a small amount of data and explore outwards, adding chart items incrementally.
 In this way, we provide users with tools to interrogate their data, rather than tools to sort through it.

-Even if you don’t use React, the state-driven approach teaches us important lessons to help with future graph visualization projects.
+Even if you don’t use a React network graph, the state-driven approach teaches us important lessons to help with future graph visualization projects.

 And secondly, it is your data that makes your visualization unique.
 Lean into that and make sure that users can see the right amount of data at the right time.